Hurricanes, Super storms and mother nature

 Africa and the developing world

-A few years back, while traveling the back-roads of Africa on my trusty motorcycle, I realized my tree could really help electrify the continent.
+A few years back, while traveling the back-roads of Africa on my trusty motorcycle, I realized my robot could really help electrify the continent.
 It's rugged nature, rapid deployment capability, ease of transport, setup and use would be ideal for a continent with limited grid penetration.

 Petrol station near Binga Zimbabwe.